-People have always had a mania for defining nations and creating stereotypes of things.
-Some find Japanese people polite, humble and kind, while others find them prejudiced, shy and antisocial.
+People have always had a thing for defining nations and creating stereotypes of things.
+Some think the Japanese are polite, humble and kind, while others think they are prejudiced, shy and antisocial.

 The Japanese that helps - Helpful Hito

-in English known as “Helpful Hito” where the word hito (人) means person.
-This kind of Japanese helper tries to do his best to help foreigners and especially tourists.
-They will show up, desperate to help you in some way and make sure your impressions of Japan are positive.
+In English known as "Helpful Hito" where the word hito (人) means person.
+This type of Japanese helper seeks to do their utmost to assist foreigners and especially tourists.
+They will appear, desperate to help you in some way and ensure that your impressions of Japan are positive.

 If you've lived in Japan for a long time, you must have realized that being distracted in public can get the attention of a Japanese person who appears willing to help.
 They ask if you are lost or need to find an address.